yquake2/yquake2/doc/02_installation.md

 ## Compiling from source

-To compile Yamagi Quake II from source the following dependencies (including development headers) are neede:
+To compile Yamagi Quake II from source the following dependencies (including development headers) are needed:

 * A GCC compatible compiler like *gcc*, *clang* or *mingw*.
 * A LibGL implementation with system headers.